top of page

 Investigate how VR can have a positive effect on those recovering from substance addiction or strokes.

-Substance Addiction
+Addiction

-• Active problem-solving, accomplishing a goal
+• Problem-solving, accomplishing a goal

 • Escapism